hypertidy/ncapi/README.md

 <http://rpubs.com/cyclemumner/293536>

+The crux is cross-platform support for NetCDF class, NetCDF-4 and HDF5-compatibles, Thredds servers, and sources with groups and compound types.

 The first useable version of this package would replace the use of `RNetCDF` in <https://github.com/hypertidy/ncmeta>.
 A key need is to have consistent cross-platform support for NetCDF-4 and -3, Thredds servers, compression options and MPI options.

 Later versions might be used by `RNetCDF` or `ncdf4`,